 I wanted to keep things as simple as possible.
-I did not want to replace the bearing carries with a new custom plate.
+I did not want to replace the bearing carriers with a new custom plate.
 This appeared more complicated than necessary.
-I designed a plate that would fit over the existing bearing housing that only required drilling some hole and counter-boring the 4 standoff holes.
+I designed a plate that would fit over the existing bearing housing that only required drilling some holes and counter-boring the 4 standoff holes.
 I mounted the plate using the existing holes in the casting needing only to replace the screws with longer ones.
 Here is a sketch and picture of the plate:

 Y Axis Details:

 The Y axis was the most difficult to figure out.
 I did not want the motor sticking straight out of the table.
 This plate allowed it to be tucked under the table out of the way.
 The 1.5″ hole clears the 1.44″ bearing housing casting on the mill and the screw holes match the existing casting.
 No new holes needed to be drilled or tapped.
 One strange thing: on my mill one of the holes was drilled and tapped at a slight angle – this made no difference when just the bearing housing was being screwed down – but extending the screw out through a 1.5″ spacer and a 3/8″ plate and the hole needs to be spot on – I could not start the screw into the angled hole.
 Ended up just leaving the screw out.
 3 screws out of the 4 are more than sufficient.
 Also the top left motor mount screw ended up needing to be counter-bored to provide enough clearance for the belt (see picture above).
 I ran into an assembly issue the large gear on the Y axis.
 The setscrew wound up being inside the thickness of the plate.
 My solution was to drill a hole through the top of the plate to allow the set screw to be tightened.